World of Woodfibres—Part One

-As a result, commercial woodfiber products from across the globe can vary significantly in physical and chemical properties—pH, porosity, water and nutrient holding capacity, and potential toxicity depending on the age and manufacturing process of the material.
+As a result, commercial woodfibre products from across the globe can vary significantly in physical and chemical properties—pH, porosity, water and nutrient holding capacity, and potential toxicity depending on the age and manufacturing process of the material.

 For instance in the US, yellow/loblolly pine (Pinus taeda) is mainly used, while in Europe European species of pine (P. sylvestris, P. maritima, P. pinaster, P. nigra) are the main sources.
-There are reports in the literature of Larix (larch) and Picea (spruce) species also being used for woodfiber production, as well as some anecdotal evidence of waste material from commercial wood products and crops being used to produce woodfiber for the horticultural market.
+There are reports in the literature of Larix (larch) and Picea (spruce) species also being used for woodfibre production, as well as some anecdotal evidence of waste material from commercial wood products and crops being used to produce woodfibre for the horticultural market.